apprenticeharper/DeDRM_tools/FAQs.md

 But otherwise, if your ebook is from Amazon, Kobo, Barnes & Noble or any of the ebook stores selling ebooks compatible with Adobe Digital Editions 2.0.1, you should be able to remove the DRM that's been applied to your ebooks.

 ### A Recent Change to Kindle for PC/Kindle for Mac
-Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which isn't quite as good a source fro conversion to ePub as the older KF8 (& MOBI) formats.
+Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which isn't quite as good a source for conversion to ePub as the older KF8 (& MOBI) formats.
 There are two options to get the older formats.
-Either stick with version 1.17 or earlier, or modify the executable by changing a file name.
-Note that with Kindle for PC/Mac 1.25 and later, there is no current solution even for FKX.
+Either stick with version 1.17 or earlier, or modify the executable by changing a file name (PC) or disabling a component of the application (Mac).
+Note that with Kindle for **PC** 1.25 and later, there is no current solution even for KFX.
 You must use 1.24 or earlier.
+With Kindle for **Mac** 1.25 and later, see instructions in [this post](https://www.mobileread.com/forums/showpost.php?p=3819708&postcount=508).
+(Note: macOS Catalina can only run 64-bit apps, which means Kindle for Mac 1.25 and later.
+Earlier versions of Kindle for Mac are 32-bit and will not run on Catalina.
+If you are planning to upgrade to Catalina, [read this post](https://www.mobileread.com/forums/showpost.php?p=3819708&postcount=508) carefully first.)

-Version 1.17 of Kindle is are no longer available directly from Amazon, so you will need to search for the proper file name and find it on a third party site.
+Version 1.17 of Kindle is no longer available directly from Amazon, so you will need to search for the proper file name and find it on a third party site.
 The name is `KindleForPC-installer-1.17.44170.exe` for PC and `KindleForMac-44182.dmg` for Mac.
 Verify the one of the following cryptographic hash values, using software of your choice, before installing the downloaded file in order to avoid viruses.
 If the hash does not match, delete the downloaded file and try again from another site.

 #### Kindle for PC `KindleForPC-installer-1.17.44170.exe`: